 This is a grant funded position and is not eligible for severance pay.

-Under close supervision of Principal Investigator and senior lab members, conducts a variety of routine experiments following established immunological procedures and protocols, which may include performing routine immune assays, tissue culture, gel electrophoresis, and other laboratory techniques.
-May also record test results, analyze data using basic statistics, new bioinformatics tools (based on interest and expertise), maintain and organize laboratory materials, equipment and supplies, and monitor animal colonies.
+Under close supervision of Principal Investigator, conducts a variety of routine experiments following established procedures and protocols, which may include performing assays, tissue culture, electrophoresis, and other laboratory techniques.
+May also record test results, analyze data using basic statistics, maintain laboratory equipment and supplies, and monitor animal colonies.